 - Glass Beads: Glass beads are a timeless option for adding a hint of refinement.
-They are available in a wide range of colours and shapes, opening up countless creative options.
+They are available in a wide range of colors and shapes, opening up countless creative options.

-- Plastic Beads: A sensible choice if durability is a top concern are acrylic beads.
-Because they are lightweight, they can be used for extended periods of time without sacrificing appearance.
+- Plastic Beads: A sensible choice if durability is a top concern is acrylic beads.
+Because they are lightweight, they can be used for extended periods without sacrificing appearance.

 - Wooden Beads: Wooden beads give off a feeling of natural rusticness.
 They bring warmth to any space and are a great option for earthy or bohemian-themed curtains.

 Tip: Glass beads are a popular choice due to their elegance and ability to reflect light.
 They come in various shapes, sizes, and finishes.

 Matching Bead Colors and Styles

 Achieving a cohesive look involves careful consideration of color and style.
 Follow these guidelines: